yoyowallet/yoflow/docs/index.md

 ### Permissions

 yoflow provides authentication hooks for all views and state changes.
-By default all endpoints will raise `yoflow.exceptions.PermissionDenied`, in this example we will mute permission checking - **this is not recommended** - instead you should access the request object and either return a boolean value or raise an exception to prevent further changes - as shown in `can_delete`.
+By default all endpoints will raise `yoflow.exceptions.PermissionDenied`, in this example we will mute permission checking - **this is not recommended**.
+You should use the request object and either return a boolean value or raise an exception to prevent further changes; example shown in `can_delete` below.

 ```python
 # blog/permissions.py